-- Tenderness: You may get a feeling of tenderness in your joints when you apply force to it
+- Tenderness: You may get a feeling of tenderness in your joints when you apply force to them.

 What are the Effects of Osteoarthritis?

 People suffering from osteoarthritis experience pain in their joints along with stiffness.
 It does not affect everyone in the same way.
-Many people feel it developing over a significant period of time while some may find it progressing rapidly.
-Some people may find it mild while others may find it difficult to do even their daily tasks.
+Many people feel it is developing over a significant period of time, while others may find it is progressing rapidly.
+Some people may find it mild, while others may find it difficult to do even their daily tasks.
 Some joints that are commonly affected by this disease are:

 - Lower back

 The doctor is likely to examine the affected joint to look for stiffness, swelling, or tenderness.
 He may also ask you to get some tests done.
 The imaging tests include X-ray tests and magnetic resonance imaging.

 X-rays help in the diagnosis of osteoarthritis by showing the wearing out of the cartilage in the form of a narrow space between the bones.
 The magnetic resonance imaging test makes use of radio waves and magnetic fields to generate images of the bone.

 This test is beneficial in analyzing the exact cause of pain.
 Apart from these, lab tests like blood tests and joint fluid analysis also help in diagnosing osteoarthritis.